apigee-127/sway/docs/README.md

 to work.
 Below are the keys and their purpose:

-* `{object} [loaderOptions]`: This is the options that get passed to [path-loader][path-loader] when retrieving Swagger documents from the filesystem or a URL.
+* `{object} [loaderOptions]`: This is the options that get passed to [path-loader][path-loader] when retrieving Swagger definitions from the filesystem or a URL.
 Right now it supports the `method` property _({string}, used to dictate which HTTP method to use for remote http/https URLs)_ and the  `prepareRequest` property _({function}, used to prepare the HTTP request for remote http/https URLs for things like authentication/authorization)_.
-* `{object|string} document`: This is the path/URL to your Swagger document or the Swagger document in JavaScript object form
+* `{object|string} definition`: This is the path/URL to your Swagger definition or the Swagger definition in JavaScript object form

 ##### callback {function}